 The Fibonacci Sequence

-The greeks were one of the first civilisations to use geometry & broadly apply geometric principles to sculpture, textiles & in terms of this article more traditional art-forms including decorative art & painting.
+The greeks were one of the first civilisations to use geometry & broadly apply geometric principles to sculpture, textiles & in terms of this article more traditional art-forms including decorative art (vase painting) & painting.
 Early Greek art (Classical period) was in the form of sculptures, clay pottery, paintings and architecture which focused on religion and the Gods.
 The Greeks were well known for creating art based on the accurate representation of the human figure.
 Hellenistic art visualised the ideal, human form and expression which came after Alexander's death in 323 BC.
 In ancient history geometry was applied to numeric systems, architecture (pyramids), calendars, astronomy and mathematics.
 Greek geometric art peaked between 900 BC – 700 BC during the greek dark ages (geometric period) and Greece's cultural epicentre was Athens.